DataDog/dd-sdk-android-gradle-plugin/docs/upload_mapping_file.md

 ## Limitations

-For now, we can only upload mapping files with a size smaller than 50 Mb.
-If your project has a mapping file larger than 50Mb, you can try several options to reduce the file size and be able to upload it.
+Mapping files are limited to 50 Mb.
+If your project has a mapping file larger than 50 Mb, use one of the following options to reduce the file size:

-- set the `mappingFileTrimIndents` option to true, this will reduce your file size by 5% on average
+- Set the `mappingFileTrimIndents` option to `true`.
+This reduces your file size by 5%, on average.
-- set a map of `mappingFilePackagesAliases`: this will replace package names by shorter alias.
-The main caveat is that the stacktrace in Datadog will use the same alias instead of the original package name, so it's better to use it for third party dependencies.
+- Set a map of `mappingFilePackagesAliases`: This replaces package names with shorter aliases. **Note**: Datadog's stacktrace uses the same alias instead of the original package name, so it's better to use this option for third party dependencies.

 ```
 datadog {